masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 // %o!! = true  // clear flop
 // %o!! = false // do not clear flop

-// yield        // stop and start from here cycle
+// yield(...)   // stop and start from here cycle
-// waitfor      // blocking wait until input is ready
+// waitfor(...) // blocking wait for args to be ready
 ```
 ]